-Estate plans are beneficial to individuals with various levels of wealth, as they protect your assets and finances afer death while creating a smooth transfer to your loved ones.
-This is important, because without the included documents and instructions, your assets may end up in probate court and be distributed in a manner that does not align with your wishes.
-When a person’s property and assets end up in the court system, it also creates a burden for the individual’s family, as they have to battle with the court system to release your assets (which may be required for living expenses or funeral costs) while greiving.
+Estate plans are beneficial to individuals with various levels of wealth.
+This is because they protect your assets after your death and provide for a smooth transfer to your loved ones.
+Without the instructions included in an estate plan, assets often end up in probate court.
+Unfortunately, when this happens, assets are distributed per the court’s decision, not necessarily your wishes.
+When property and assets end up in probate court, it creates a burden for the family members involved.
+They then have to battle the court system while grieving to release your assets (for living expenses, funeral costs, etc.).
 Having an estate plan in place can also benefit your family in other manners, such as reducing any inheritance taxes through careful planning and trusts or by protecting beneficiaries (outside influences, divorcing or controlling spouses, etc.)

 While there is an obvious need for estate plans in relation to death, they are also useful while living in the event you were to become will or incapacitated.
 They provide the designation for your medical power of attorney in addition to providing specified individuals access to your assets to maintain your estate and handle your financial obligations.

-Many people are familiar with the need to designate beneficiaries for IRA, 401(k), 403(b) and other types of retirement accounts, but what about non-retirement or “non-qualified” accounts?
-A Transfer on Death (TOD) designation when used correctly, lets named beneficiaries receive assets at the time of a person’s death without going through the probate process.
-In […]
+Many people are familiar with the need to designate beneficiaries for IRA, 401(k), 403(b) and other types of retirement accounts.
+What about non-retirement or “non-qualified” accounts?
+A Transfer on Death (TOD) designation lets named beneficiaries receive assets at the time of a person’s death.
+This keeps them from having to…

-To read part 1, click here.
-Last month, our Q&A focused on a few steps you should take to help ensure your assets are set to transition to your heirs in a private manner without the court system getting involved.
-In addition, we briefly covered the benefits of trusts and why you should revisit your […]
+Last month, our Q&A focused on a few steps to take to help ensure your assets will transition to your heirs in a private manner without the court system getting involved.
+In addition, we discussed the benefits of trusts and consistently revisiting / updating your estate plan with your estate…

 How can I ensure my assets pass efficiently to my heirs?
 (Part 1)